ethanjli/pinspawn-action/README.md

   Please refer to the GitHub Actions semantics of the `shell` keyword of job steps for details about the behavior of this action's `shell` input.

-  If you want to run a single custom command without a shell, you should leave `run` empty and provide a custom command as the `shell` input.
+  If you just want to run a single script, you can leave `run` empty and provide that script as the `shell` input.
+However, you will need to set the appropriate permissions on the script file.

 - If `boot` is enabled, this action will use `systemd-nspawn` to automatically search for an init program in the image (typically systemd) and invoke it as PID 1, instead of a shell.